antonia-white/game-base/README.md

 ### Content

 - All text throughout the website is self-written.
+- Multiple useful articles at [w3schools](https://www.w3schools.com/)
+- Various snippets of code adapted from helpful posters on [Stack Overflow](https://stackoverflow.com/)
+- The official doccumentation for [Jinja](https://jinja.palletsprojects.com/en/3.1.x/templates/)
+- Example combined database [repository](https://github.com/Code-Institute-Solutions/CombinedTaskManager2022) provided by Code Institute was used as a guide

 ### Media
 - The background image was taken from the open source site [Unsplash](https://unsplash.com/)